 Prerequisites: Participants are required to have 14 nights of residential retreat experience and to have watched the PBS film series “Race - The Power of an Illusion” before the first class.
 All three episodes are available to rent for $4.99 for the whole series or $2.99 per episode at https://vimeo.com/ondemand/race.
 We also ask that you read the two-page article “White Privilege: Unpacking the Invisible Knapsack,” by Peggy McIntosh, prior to the first class.
 Reading the book Waking Up White, by Debby Irving, is recommended but not required.

+Fees: Sliding scale, $50, $70, $90.
+Financial assistance is available by contacting Terry Leonard at email@example.com.
 Registration fees support the Durango Dharma Center.
-This retreat is offered by the teacher on the basis of dana, a practice of mutual generosity that has been alive since the time of the Buddha.
-Those offering the teachings rely on the generosity and donations of retreat participants for a sustainable income to support their valuable work in this world.
-At the end of the retreat there will be an opportunity to make a donation to the teacher.
+This class is offered on the basis of dana, a practice of mutual generosity that has been alive since the time of the Buddha.
+At the end of each class there will be an opportunity to offer a donation to the teacher.

 Venue: Durango Dharma Center, 1800 East 3rd Avenue

 Register: Please register online on the upper left section of this page.
 You can also download a registration form and send your check (payable to Durango Dharma Center) to Judy Gerhardt, 288 Animas View Dr. #23, Durango, CO 81301.
 (970) 375-9617